madmesi/examples/docker-examples/dotnet-examples/README.md

 - Another option is when you need to pull the images ( not in this case where you're building the Dockerfile, in a case where the Dockerimage option is specified.) before running the containers, you can use the `pull` option.

 `docker-compose pull`

+Basic operations:
+- `docker-compose start`
+- `docker-compose stop`
+- `docker-compose down` <-- this is destructive command, it stops the containers, and removes them.